amberstar/State/Docs/Enums.md

 1. Specify an entity as an enum as described in the enum section

-2. Add the `STState.Type` key  to **Entity** in the user-info part of the inspector
+2. Add the `State.Type` key  to **Entity** in the user-info part of the inspector

-3. Specify a type in the value field of the `STState.Type`.
+3. Specify a type in the value field of the `State.Type`.

 4. Add attributes to create cases for the enum.
 The name of the attribute becomes the name of the case.

-5. Add the `STState.Value` key and a value to each **Attribute** in  the user info inspector to specify the raw value of each enum case.
+5. Add the `State.Value` key and a value to each **Attribute** in  the user info inspector to specify the raw value of each enum case.

 Notes:
 * Raw values enum types can be any type including other model entities